 After moving back to the UK I completed my Pregnancy Yoga Teacher Training with Uma Dinsmore-Tuli in the autumn of 2018 while pregnant with my first child.

-I now live in the beautiful village of Lustleigh where I spent my childhood.
-Since having my son I’ve been rediscovering my yoga practice with the curiosity and patience required as a mother of a tiny person.
+I now live on Dartmoor where I spent my childhood.
+Since having my son and daughter I’ve been rediscovering my yoga practice with the curiosity and patience required as a mother of tiny people.

-I am currently enrolled in a two year Yoga Therapy Diploma with the Devon School of Yoga.
+In 2021-22 I was enrolled in a year long Yoga Therapy Diploma with the Devon School of Yoga.

 Inclusivity & Charity

-15% of my yoga teaching income goes to charity with the majority of these donations going to South Asian causes.
-I deeply appreciate yoga's roots and hope to convey my gratitude by sharing my earnings with communities and individuals in South Asia and with the South Asian diaspora in the U.K.
+10% of my yoga teaching income goes to charity with a portion of these donations going to South Asian causes.
+I deeply appreciate yoga's roots and hope to show my gratitude by sharing my earnings with communities and individuals in South Asia and with the South Asian diaspora in the U.K.